publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 1. What portion of the codebase is only understood by one or two people?
 2. Is the relevant policy bundled with the code?
 3. Can the relevant policy be bundled with the code in English?

+### Societal impact

+1. Who are the end users of the codebase or the service the codebase powers?
+2. Do you have any success metrics for this codebase or the service it powers (like the [UK government's performance dashboard](https://www.gov.uk/performance))?

+### Story

+1. Does this codebase already have a public facing website?
+2. Has there already been a communications campaign about this codebase or the service it powers?
+If so, please provide links.
+3. Has this codebase or the service it powers received any press coverage?
+If so, please provide links.
+4. Is there anything about this codebase or the service it powers that you would describe as innovative, groundbreaking or really clever?
+5. What makes you proud to work on this codebase?